 - Should people necessarily seek the help of a teacher?

 SUBSCRIBE, RATE & REVIEW!
 DONATE OR BECOME AN EXCLUSIVE MEMBER TODAY.

 Thank you so much for listening and being part of our 54th episode!
 If you enjoy this podcast, please subscribe, rate and review anywhere you listen.
 I really appreciate your financial support with this podcast.
 If you can, know that you can make a big difference even with a small donation to help me cover the production cost and allow me to create more episodes.
 Visit www.patreon.com/onandoffyourmat and become a vip member.
 As a thank you, get access to new exclusive content every month.
 This month, you get a tell-all episode on my life story.

 Rebecca Urban, known in yoga circles as “Bex,” has led yoga and Pilates classes since 2000.
 Certified through the Yoga Alliance and PMA, Bex’s approach focuses on bringing awareness to our breath as the essential link between mind, body, and movement.
 She emphasizes finding center, balancing the body from the inside out, and using the physical practice to forge a larger spiritual connection.
 Her positive energy inspires everyone she works with to show up, release, and build strength.

 Bex leads classes with enthusiasm, warmth, and a gentle sense of humor.
-Her students attest to her authentic ability to bring them into the moment, and guide them to a place of focus and greater self-acceptance.
-She weaves sequences that are safe, creative, challenging and filled with reverence.
+Her students attest to her authentic ability to bring them into the moment and guide them to a place of focus and greater self-acceptance.
+She weaves sequences that are safe, creative, challenging, and filled with reverence.
 Bex invites students to set their own intentions, making the practice uniquely their own.
-She brings spirit, love, and openness to her teaching with the ultimate goal of inspiring a devotion to movement and yoga and its many benefits in all her students.
+She brings spirit, love, and openness to her teaching with the ultimate goal of inspiring devotion to movement and yoga and its many benefits in all her students.